acyeh-lab/microbes/BMT_list/readme.md

 5. Lactobacilli have been associated with increased risk of GVHD in both human and animal studies.
 6. Squeegee (Liu Y et al) is a computational method to identify contaminants.
 7. I made sure to include at least the top 10 species (or genus) identified in both upper- and lower- brushings samples in P8792 Sample_1.

----

-### Contribution
-Feel free to submit a pull request if you have additional information or updates related to microbial influences on GVHD.